rakesh108sharma/vimwiki/ffmpeg.md

                    can be found out with *xrandr*
 **OR**
 `ffmpeg -f x11grab -video_size cif -framerate 25 -i :0.0 OUT.mpg`

+find out the screen name with `xdpyinfo` (-> :0.0)
+if you want to grab only one window on your screen, you can find out the geometry with `xwininfo`
+(remember WIDTH, HEIGHT and CORNERS)
+`ffmpeg -f x11grab -video_size WIDTHxHEIGHT -framerate 25 -i :0.0+CORNERS OUT.mkv`
+`ffmpeg -video_size 772x464 -framerate 60 -f x11grab -i :0.0+288,145 out.mkv`

 ### screen with audio
 - first find out yout input alsa device with `arecord -l`